Tag Archives: College Soccer

 3. Number of subs: There are eleven subs allowed per game; in some cases, the same sub is allowed to re-enter the field during the same period (2nd, overtime).
 It’s very common for players to not be used for entire seasons especially young ones (thus the concept of red-shirting).

 4. Overtime periods: If the score is tied at the end of regulation, overtime (two ten minute halves) is required.
 Then, the golden goal rule applies.
 Longer games with a shorter season (sometimes played in turf fields) magnifies the probability of injuries.
+Edit: As of the 2022 OT periods are eliminated from regular season games as well as the golden goal rule.

 5. Fields: For different reasons (ex. climate, financial, maintenance, etc.), some college soccer fields are turf.
 Stats (and personal experience) show that turf fields are more prone to injuries for soccer players.